GrahamJamesKeane/VPS/3 - Formant Synthesis/README.md

 # 2 - VPSF with Interpolation Gain (VPSFI)

-This version of the VPSF introduces an interpolation gain to tackle discontinuities in the waveform.
+This version of VPSF introduces an interpolation gain to tackle discontinuities in the waveform by linearly mixing two separate VPS signals that are scaled by this interpolation gain.
+There is high and low-pass processing at the generation point of each signal as well as separate linear interpolation to mask the aliasing produced by the abrupt phase shifts resulting from interval gaps in the d and v parameter ranges.

 - [VPSFI Program Files](https://github.com/GrahamJamesKeane/VPS/tree/main/3%20-%20Formant%20Synthesis/vpsf_2)